 - There will be goodies that can drop exclusively for characters in the ladder, including new Season-specific Legendary items.

-Another major content addition in patch 2.1 is a competitive challenge that is currently being called Tiered Rifts
+Another major content addition in patch 2.1 is a competitive challenge that is currently called Tiered Rifts

 - Tiered Rifts are a challenge scenario in Adventure Mode.